 Between having an avocado filling and a date and nut crust, these are some concentrated foods.

-One small 5″ tart is a good portion for two unless, of course, you’re super hungry and are a big eater – then have a whole tart yourself!
+One small 5″ tart is a good portion for four unless, of course, you’re super hungry and are a big eater – then have a whole tart yourself!

 Hope you enjoy this yummy raw dessert.